 Motivation is looking forward to a new condition, the anticipation of a better environment that may enhance your well-being.
 Moving may be essential for you to survive, or optional to help you thrive.
-Every organism has its own particular needs and preferences, requiring exactly the right amount of sunlight, nutrients, type of shelter, etc. If your current environment cannot provide these specifications, perhaps a search needs to occur.
+Every organism has its own particular needs and preferences, requiring exactly the right amount of sunlight, nutrients, shelter, etc. If your current environment cannot provide these specifications, perhaps a search needs to occur.
 The ideal location will have _______, _______, and _______ (fill in the blanks).
 This is your wish list.
 The need (point A) is your purpose and the ideal destination (point B) is your aim.
 Once this is set, an emotional motivation will begin to generate between these two points, and a path will usually open up.
 The desire to avoid pain (the unfavorable condition) or to seek pleasure (a favorable condition) is fundamental in the wiring of your nervous system.
 It is the evolutionary drive that propels the survival of the species.
 Connecting in with these primal feelings will help to reallocate resources toward the necessary body regions needed to physically make the move.
 The potential reward waiting for you at the end is the not only an improved condition but the emotional satisfaction that you will experience from the achievement.
 The more you connect with the reason behind the move, the more satisfaction you will receive at its completion.

 HOW TO USE YOUR CHART

 A chart is a way to document what you're trying to achieve and where you are at in the process.
-Each effort starts with the conception of an idea, building until it peaks, and subsequently declining.
-Creative works require ample time to develop, blossom, and return to the earth.
+Each effort starts with the conception of an idea, development until it peaks, and a subsequent decline.
+Creative works require ample time to build, blossom, and return to the earth.
 These three phases: creating, maturing, and decaying can be witnessed in all forms of nature.
 It is a natural cycle and one in which you would be wise to align your efforts with.